parallel-markets/handbook/values/index.md

 We should constantly evaluate the relationship between the importance of a process and its resilience, adding support whenever there's a mismatch.
 For instance, if only one person knows how to perform a critical business function, then it's time to teach someone else the process.
 No one person should have sole administrator access to a third party service.
 Any time an important process relies on a single person remembering to do something, it should be either automated or an email/slack alert should be set up.
 Redundancy, [fail safes](https://en.wikipedia.org/wiki/Fail-safe), and automation should all play a role in critical business functions.

 ### Self-service and Self-learning
 If you encounter a question you can't answer, search for the answer first.
-If you can't find it, then ask for help and make sure you [write it down](#write-things-down)
+If you can't find it, then ask for help and make sure you [write it down](#write-things-down).

 ### Write Things Down
 We document everything - in this handbook, in meeting notes, proposals, retrospectives, etc.  It is far more efficient to read a document at your convenience than to have to ask and explain.
 Make sure that what you write is available for others to easily find and contains the context necessary to be useful.